Here in the States, we call them fish sandwiches or fish burgers.

-Extra virgin olive oil or organic extra virgin coconut oil for frying.
+Extra virgin olive oil; organic extra virgin coconut oil or butter for frying.

 Another method is to apply a light coating of EVO on a baking sheet and pop them in the oven at 350°F. for 10-12 minutes.
 Turn patties and finish baking until done.

-If you make a double batch; freeze individual patties to have lean seafood burgers on hand for quick meals.
+If you make a double batch; you can freeze individual patties to have lean seafood burgers on hand for quick meals.

-Serve with heaps of steamed vegetables, sauteed onions, mushroom, and garlic and why not, a spinach salad.
+For dinner serve Fish patties with heaps of steamed vegetables, sauteed onions, mushroom, and garlic and why not - cheesy mashed potatoes and spinach salad?

 Enjoy deliciously skinny fish patties/fish sandwiches and stay lean and healthy.